 It is also advisable to regularly check your breasts while you are on HRT.
 If you notice any unusual changes, please see your doctor immediately.

 Other rare but serious side effects that you may or may not experience include:

 The symptoms of a drug allergy include one or more of the following:

 If you experience any of these side effects/ symptoms, you should stop your medication and see your healthcare professional immediately.

 This medication is NOT meant to be as a birth control method and would not prevent you from getting pregnant.

 Some medications including antibiotics, antifungals and St John’s wort may affect how HRT works or be affected by HRT.
 Please inform other healthcare professionals about the HRT you are taking if you are seeing them for other medical conditions.

-The regimen depends on the HRT that you have been prescribed.
-Some brands have different coloured tablets to take on certain days.
+There are different types of HRT and the way to take these medications depends on the HRT that you have been prescribed.
+Some brands have different coloured tablets which have to be taken in a certain order.